gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/shibboleth-idp-integration.md

 1. Assign the user to the "Beyond Identity Users" LDAP group in your directory.
 2. The enrolled user will receive an email from Beyond Identity welcoming them to the new Identity Provider.
 3. Each user will be asked to:
-    1. Download and install the Beyond Identity Authenticator on their device.
+    1. [Download and install](/docs/secure-work/installation/installing-the-authenticator) the Beyond Identity Authenticator on their device.
-    2. Register the credential in the Beyond Identity IdP.
+    2. [Register](/docs/secure-work/credentials/managing-credentials) the credential in the Beyond Identity IdP.

-See Also

-[Installing the Authenticator]<!-- (../Secure_Work/Installation/Installing_the_Authenticator) -->